-Galatians 04: 04 Fullness of Time
+$Galatians \ 04: 04 \quad Fullness \ of \ Time$

 But when the time had fully come, God sent his Son, born of a woman, born under law.
+Galatians 04:04

-Galatians 04:04 guardians is under their control until "the time set by his father" (Gal.
+The coming of Christ upon the world scene was not by chance.
+His coming was under the strategic timing providentially set by God.
+His coming was not one day before or behind the appointed time (see Mk.
+1:15).
+A child who is placed under the control of guardians is under their control until "the time set by his father" (Gal.
 4:2).
 God and God alone decided the fullness of time for the coming of Christ.
 Christ was born of a particular person, at a particular time, in a particular way (incarnation), and under a particular system (the law).
 He shared the frustration and agony of being subjected to the very system from which He came to save men.
 The world had been wonderfully prepared for His coming.